 Female Genital Cutting: An Evidence-Based Approach to Clinical Management for the Primary Care Physician

 Female genital cutting (FGC) can be the basis of an asylum claim in the United States.
 This review article by Adelaide A. Hearst, MD and Alexandra M. Molnar, MD provides an introduction to the practice of FGC, reviews current laws on the issue, and some guidance on writing an affadavit.
 This article appears in the Mayo Clin Pro.
 2013:88(6)618-629.

 Compiled by the Pathways to Wellness Project, in conjunction with The National Partnership for Community Training, this bibliography compiles prominent reseach and literature on refugee mental health, from general information to screening and assessment processes, effective interventions and best practices in therapy, clinical treatment and culturally specific modalities.

 Working with Refugee Survivors of Torture

-Article reprinted with permission from Western Journal of Medicine.
+Article with practical considerations for health professionals who care for survivors of torture, reprinted on EthnoMed with permission from Western Journal of Medicine.
 By Barbara Chester, PhD and Neal Holton, MPH.
 West J Med, September 1992; 157:301-304.